 (3) A certificate under the common seal of the Trust to the effect that the estate or interest of persons therein specified in land so specified is an estate or interest vested in the Trust by this Act shall, for the purposes of any application by the Trust to be registered under the Transfer of Land Act 1893 or the Property Law Act 1969, as the proprietor of that estate or interest pursuant to that vesting, be conclusive evidence of the matters so certified.

-[Section 23 amended by No. 31 of 1997 s.
+[Section 23 amended: No. 31 of 1997 s.
 134(1).]

-24. Certain rights enforceable by the Trust
+24. Certain rights enforceable by Trust

 Where any property is vested in the Trust pursuant to this Act the Trust shall, in relation to that property, have and be subject to all the rights, powers, remedies, liabilities and obligations and may exercise and discharge, in relation to that property, all or any of the rights, powers and remedies which the person in whom the property was theretofore vested or by whom it was theretofore held, would have had and been subject to and might have exercised and discharged in relation to that property if the property had not been divested from him and vested in the Trust.

 24A.
-Power to sell, lease or mortgage lands granted by the Crown upon trust
+Power to sell, lease or mortgage lands granted by Crown upon trust

 (1) Subject to subsection (2), the Trust may in respect of any land granted by the Crown and held by the Trust in trust for the Church —